Protect PDF

 Why does password protection require server processing?

 PDF encryption uses qpdf, a native application that cannot run in a web browser.
 Your file is sent securely over HTTPS, encrypted on our server, and the unencrypted copy is deleted immediately.
-Only the encrypted result is returned to you.
+Only the encrypted result is returned to your browser.

 Will the protected PDF work in all PDF readers?

 Yes.
-The encryption standard used is part of the official PDF specification and is supported by all major PDF readers including Adobe Acrobat, Preview on macOS, Chrome's built-in viewer, and third-party applications like Foxit and SumatraPDF.
+The AES-256 encryption standard used is part of the official PDF 1.7 specification and is supported by all major PDF readers including Adobe Acrobat, Preview on macOS, Chrome's built-in viewer, Firefox, Foxit, SumatraPDF, and mobile PDF apps on iOS and Android.

 Can I restrict printing or copying in addition to opening the PDF?

-PDF encryption supports two types of passwords: an open password that prevents viewing, and a permissions password that restricts actions like printing, copying text, or editing.
+PDF encryption supports an open password that restricts viewing, and a permissions password that restricts actions like printing, copying, and editing.
 LazyPDF currently applies an open password for access control.
-For granular permissions restrictions, you would need a desktop PDF editor like Adobe Acrobat.
+For granular permissions restrictions, a desktop PDF editor like Adobe Acrobat can be used.

 What happens if I forget the password I set?

 If you lose the password to a PDF you encrypted, there is no recovery mechanism.
 AES-256 encryption cannot be reversed without the correct password.
-Always keep a secure backup of important passwords — a password manager is highly recommended for this purpose.
+Always store the password securely — a password manager like Bitwarden, 1Password, or LastPass is strongly recommended.

 Does protecting a PDF with a password increase its file size?

 Yes, but minimally.
-Encryption adds a small amount of overhead to the file structure, but the increase is typically just a few kilobytes regardless of the document size.
-The encryption process does not compress or expand the page content.
+Encryption adds a small structural overhead to the file, typically just a few kilobytes regardless of the document size.
+The encryption process does not compress or expand the actual page content.

 Can I password-protect a PDF that already has a password?

-You would need to unlock the PDF first using the Unlock PDF tool, then re-protect it with the new password.
-Applying encryption on top of an already-encrypted PDF is not supported directly, as the original encryption layer must first be removed before a new one can be applied.
+You need to unlock the PDF first using the Unlock PDF tool, then re-protect it with the new password.
+Layering new encryption on top of existing encryption is not directly supported — the original encryption layer must be removed first.